DataScientest-Studio/Template_MLOps_classification_e-commerce/README.md

 Once you have downloaded the github repo :
-Open the anaconda powershell on the root of the project conda create -n "Rakuten-project"    <- It will create your conda environnement conda install pip                    <- May be optional pip install -r requirements.txt      <- It will install the required packages python src/data/import_raw_data.py   <- It will import the data on data/raw/
+Open the anaconda powershell on the root of the project conda create -n "Rakuten-project"    <- It will create your conda environement conda activate Rakuten-project       <- It will activate your environment conda install pip                    <- May be optional pip install -r requirements.txt      <- It will install the required packages python src/data/import_raw_data.py   <- It will import the data on data/raw/